TernaryFortress/Security-Checklist/Linux/services.md

 Some of these services should be disabled for security purposes.
 The full list of commands is below.

-You can also copy/download the disable-services.sh file, and run it with "sudo bash disable-services.sh" in terminal.
+You can also copy/download the disable-services.sh file (coming soon), and run it with "sudo bash disable-services.sh" in terminal.

 ```
 systemctl mask --now --user xdg-desktop-portal